-Carrying over a sliver of your credit card balance can give you a small credit score boost, but 0 percent utilization is better for your financial health.
+Carrying over a tiny card balance can give you a credit score boost, but paying in full is better for your financial health

 Credit experts and consumers hold differing views on how various credit utilization levels help or hurt your FICO credit score.
 Many say that staying at or below 30 percent utilization can keep your score in good shape, but it’s more of a rule of thumb than a clear dividing line.
 It’s also rumored that 9-10 percent utilization is the sweet spot for maximizing your credit score.